-NHS Wakefield CCG has written the first LeDeR annual report.
+NHS Wakefield CCG has written the second LeDeR annual report.

-LeDeR helps us learn how we can stop people with a learning disability from dying earlier than they should.
+LeDeR is about stopping people with a learning disability from dying earlier than they should.

-The annual report is about deaths in Wakefield that have been reported during 2019/20.
+The annual report is about deaths in Wakefield that have been reported to the LeDeR programme during 2020/21.

 What we learnt

-• 96% of adults with learning disabilities whose deaths were reviewed were white - this is higher than nationally at 90%**.
+- All the people whose deaths were reviewed were white - this is higher than nationally at 92%.

-• The most common confirmed cause of death for people with a learning disability was aspiration pneumonia.
-This is when you have a problem with your lungs and breathing.
+- The most common confirmed cause of death for people with a learning disability was pneumonia and coronarvirus/Covid-19.
+Both these diseases are when you have a problem with your lungs and breathing.

-• 80% of completed reviews concluded that people with learning disabilities received care that met or exceeded good practice - compared to 56% nationally**.
+- 84% of completed reviews concluded that people with learning disabilities received care that was satisfactory, good or excellent.

 *average = median average